poldham/minimal-mistakes/_pages/about.md

-  - We regularly present research (in collaboration with the United Nations University Institute for Advanced Study of Sustainability or UNU-IAS) at the WIPO Intergovernmental Committee on Intellectual Property and Genetic Resources, Traditional Knowledge and Folklore (the IGC)
+  - We regularly present research (in collaboration with the United Nations University Institute for Advanced Study of Sustainability or UNU-IAS) at the WIPO Intergovernmental Committee on Intellectual Property and Genetic Resources, Traditional Knowledge and Folklore (the IGC).